sutta » dn » Dīgha Nikāya 21

 devalokamhi uttamo.

-in the supreme heaven realm.
+supreme in the heaven realm.

 Imaṁ kho ahaṁ, bhante, pañcamaṁ atthavasaṁ sampassamāno evarūpaṁ vedapaṭilābhaṁ somanassapaṭilābhaṁ pavedemi.